anz-bank/sysl/docs/language_guide.md

   * [Arguments](#arguments)

 #### Text
-Use simple text to describe behavior.
+Use simple text to describe behaviour.
 See below for examples of text statements:
 ```
 Server:
   Login: